Dimtemp/PowerShell-training/02-running-basic-commands.md

 1. Run this command: ```Get-Alias ls, clear, cp```
 1. This displays aliases for several popular commands that exist in Unix and Linux.
 Notice that several aliases can exist for single PowerShell command's.
 For example: the Clear-Host command has at least two aliases: cls and clear.
 1. Run this command: ```Get-Alias gci, gcm, gm, group, sort, select, ft, fl```
 1. This displays aliases for several popular PowerShell commands.
 Many popular commands that exist natively in PowerShell can also be aliased.
+For example: Get-Process has a gps alias.

 ### Note: it is a best practice to use as few aliases as possible.
 This way script readability is increased.

+## Task 5: Creating Aliases
+1. Run this command: ```New-Alias edit notepad```
+1. You now created an alias for the notepad application.
+1. Run this command: ```edit```
+1. This will start notepad, since that's what the alias is referring to.
+1. Close notepad to return to PowerShell.
+1. Run this command to close PowerShell: ```exit```
+1. Now start PowerShell again.
+1. Run this command: ```edit```
+1. You'll receive an errormessage that this term is not recognized.
+That's because aliases only exist in memory.
+In a later exercise we'll learn how to create aliases in a PowerShell profile and 'make the stick'.